-University of Limerick (UL): Located five kilometers from Limerick City, the University of Limerick has an enrollment of approximately 11,600 students (University of Limerick, 2010).
+University of Limerick (UL)

+Located five kilometers from Limerick City, the University of Limerick has an enrollment of approximately 11,600 students (University of Limerick, 2010).
 Designed around IGC guidelines, its Graduate Diploma in Guidance Counselling program is part-time in enrollment and two full years in duration.
-Its primary objective is to train practicing teachers and other related professionals to become Guidance Counsellors, and the program's qualification is recognized by the Department of Education and Skills in Ireland for the aim of gaining an appointment as a Guidance Counsellor at a second level school (i.e., high school).
+Its primary objective is to train practicing teachers and other related professionals to become Guidance Counsellors, and the program's qualification is recognized by the Department of Education and Skills in Ireland for the aim of gaining an appointment as a Guidance Counsellor at a second-level school (i.e., high school).
 It is also recognized by the Institute of Guidance Counsellors, Ireland.
 To be considered for admission, an individual must have an undergraduate degree and/or an approved teaching qualification or an acceptable level of experience and interest in the area.
-Applicants also are interviewed prior to the admission decision (Education and Health Services: Guidance and Counselling (PT) Grad Dip, n.d.).
+Applicants also are interviewed prior to the admission decision (University of Limerick, n.d.-b).

-Interviews/Course materials: Started 12 years ago, the Graduate Diploma in Guidance Counselling at the University of Limerick is housed in the Department of Education and Professional Studies.
+Interviews and course materials.
+Started 12 years ago, the Graduate Diploma in Guidance Counselling at the University of Limerick is housed in the Department of Education and Professional Studies.
 Faculty members include other UL faculty who primarily teach in other academic areas as well as 6-8 part-time lecturers.
 The diploma program is offered in 2-3 "outreach centres" throughout Ireland, each of which has a link-in coordinator who liaises with the programme directors and students.
 Other key personnel include process educators, who aid in teaching theories and skills development; placement tutors, who are retired guidance counselors who serve as supervisors during students' placements; and mentors, who share their expertise with students on a voluntary basis during the students' placements.
 Approximately 18-20 trainees are accepted in a cohort in each of the centres.
 The diploma program has 325 graduates to date with another 80 trainees to be graduating in January, 2012 (T. Geary & L. Hearne, personal communication, April 4, 2011).

 The program is comprised of 10 taught modules, a research project, and a placement in an educational setting.
 On average, students' classroom time for the initial three semesters is six hours/week.
-A portion of the program is offered on two, intensive residential weekend sessions.
+A portion of the program is offered on two intensive residential weekend sessions.
 This portion is done in the first and third semesters and emphasizes experiential group work as a way to enhance trainees' skills.
-In the third semester, the classtime is decreased to about three hours/week to enable students to complete their research projects (Education and Health Services: Guidance and Counselling (PT) Grad Dip, n.d.; T. Geary & L. Hearne, personal communication, April 4, 2011).
+In the third semester, the classtime is decreased to about three hours/week to enable students to complete their research projects (University of Limerick, n.d.-b; T. Geary & L. Hearne, personal communication, April 4, 2011).

 Courses in "Counselling Theory and Practice" are taken in both the first and second years.
 Additional courses in the initial year include those in the areas of human development, career development, group processes, research methods, and assessment.
 The second year features placements in both educational and industrial settings, the latter of which is brief (five days) and intended to give exposure to alternative guidance counseling settings.
 Placements are marked on a pass/fail basis.
-The final year also includes a research project and coursework in guidance in adult/continuing education, educational issues, professional practice, and the psychology of work (Education and Health Services: Guidance and Counselling (PT) Grad Dip, n.d; T. Geary & L. Hearne, personal communication, April 4, 2011).
+The final year also includes a research project and coursework in guidance in adult/continuing education, educational issues, professional practice, and the psychology of work (University of Limerick, n.d.-b; T. Geary & L. Hearne, personal communication, April 4, 2011).